When problems with a trade mark application have been identified in an adverse report and certain circumstances exist, it can sometimes be deferred.

 Deferment is subject to the registrar's discretion.

-Deferment can be requested at any time during the 15 months after the issue of the first report.
+Deferment can be requested at any time during the examination process once a first report has been issued.
 An application for deferment must be made before the application lapses.
-There is no fee for deferment within 15 months.
+There is no fee for requesting a deferment.

 The deferment period will vary depending on the reason.